josephdadams/CroniclePlugins/README.md

 Read more about how I am using these plugins here: https://techministry.blog/2020/07/16/automating-production-equipment-using-a-chromebox-and-a-scheduling-server/

+## ajakipro.py
+Allows control of an AJA Ki Pro unit.
+Requires the following parameters:
+`ip`: Text Field: IP Address of the AJA Ki Pro `transport`: Menu: Items `record`, `stop`, `play` `clipname`: TextField: Name of the clip.
+All clips will automatically be appended with the date in yyyymmdd format followed by an 8-character uuid to ensure a unique filename

 ## companion.py
 Allows buttons in Bitfocus Companion to be pressed remotely.
 Requires the following parameters: